NavigationContentFooter

 • a sink connector that reads the messages from a Kafka topic and writes each as a line in an output file.

 During startup, some log messages show up.
 Once the Kafka Connect process has started the source connector will begin reading lines from the file test.txt and passing them to the topic connect-test.
-The sink connector will start reading lines from the topic connect-test and writes them to the file test.sink.txt.
+The sink connector will start reading lines from the topic connect-test and write them to the file test.sink.txt.

 3. To check if everything has worked well, display the content of the output file: